Career and Technical Education Pathways

 Interior Design & Housing

 Students will use traditional methods and computer programs to create and analyze floor plans and interior schematics.
 Principles of design, colors and textures will be implemented to create design projects and sample boards with many practical applications.
 There will also be a focus on the behavioral, social, economic, functional and aesthetic aspects of housing, interiors and furnishings.
 Careers in and design will be explored.
-Five college credits available for course completion.

 Child Development